tgunr/codeofconduct/README.md

-# Welcome to the MacAdmins Slack Team.
+# Welcome to the Slack Team.

 ## Introduction
 This community is a complement to the Freenode IRC channels, the various MDM and package management user forums, the Facebook groups, and the mailing lists and seeks to provide a safe, friendly community for Mac administrators, enthusiasts, and developers to interact with one another.